 Each of the four islands we have visited so far has been different and unique, and each of them had aspects we liked (and disliked).
 Barbados though has been our favourite to date.

 Why?
 Firstly, the genuine friendliness of the Bajans (as the people of Barbados are also called) really stood out for us… People would chat to us at bus stops as if we were part of the community.
 We felt at home.
-We attribute a large part of this also to our wonderful and generous hosts, Jenny and David (check out their listing here).
+We attribute a large part of this also to our wonderful and generous hosts, Jenny and David.
 Secondly, Barbados felt safer, more progressive and orderly than Trinidad and Tobago or even Curaçao… There were no bus drivers who tried to rip us off.
 Bus fares are set at BBD2 per person, no matter where you go on the island.
 The Barbados Transport Board has schedules of the government-operated buses (blue with yellow stripes and one of three types of buses servicing the island) on their website.
 What’s On that tells you what’s happening on the island on any given day of the year.
 Thirdly, we had no problems with mosquitoes (if you are eaten alive like me this is actually quite important), and finally… Barbados has some truly gorgeous beaches.

 The downside of being a relatively progressive island nation that is visited by cruise ships and more well-off West Coast tourists is that many things are more pricey – whether it be groceries, car rental or entry fees.
 If you are a more budget-conscious traveller like us you just have to be selective in what you do and buy on the island.
 There is still plenty to enjoy if you can’t afford a hire car or don’t want to fork out the entry fees: beaches are free; bus travel is cheap, and it gets you (almost) anywhere on the island if you have time; and according to the What’s On website, there are donation only, early morning or late afternoon hikes organised by the National Trust.
 We didn’t get to do them but would love to try them out one day.